Interview by Marko Syrjala

 It’s funny.
-We were talking about that yesterday, and I was telling him how impressed I am.
+We were talking about that yesterday, and I was telling him how impressed I was.
 Not just because of his voice, which is still amazing but his command on the stage.
 And he is working with the audience.
 He’s the best one that I’ve worked with.
-He never did any shortcuts, or he never gives a microphone to the audience and just says, “You sing. you know!
+He never did any shortcuts, or he never gave a microphone to the audience and just said, “You sing. you know!
 Do the job for me?”

 I can guess who you are talkin’ about here.
 “Laughs.”

 I don’t say any names here, “laugh.”
 You know what I mean.
 I love David, and he’s incredible as a person and as a singer.
 I’m a huge fan of his.
 But as for Ronnie, he always does all the high and difficult notes himself, and that’s rare.
 Ronnie takes it to a certain level that no one can beat him.
 He carries the whole thing.

 How about the setlist on this current tour?
 I mean, were you able to make some song choices or suggestions as well?